 Link Crew is a nationally recognized organization whose sole purpose is to help freshmen feel more comfortable and to help them achieve success in their first year of high school.
 Students interested in becoming a Link Crew Leader may apply in the spring of their sophomore or junior year.

 Math Club is a competitive club offering students the chance to participate in mathematics competitions at the state and national levels.
 We offer the opportunity to participate in the Michigan Mathematics League (MML), and the American Mathematics Competition (AMC).
-Qualifying participants may be invited to participate in additional rounds of testing.
 Dates are set by the competition organizers each year.

 Michigan Math League (MML)